Life Insurance: Questions & Answers

 Who Needs Life Insurance?

 Life insurance is an integral part of financial planning for anyone that wants to protect their family’s future in the event that the unexpected should happen.
-There are any number of life-changing events that Civilian Federal Employees should consider when re-evaluating their life insurance needs, including getting married, starting a family, buying a home, and more.
+There are any number of life-changing events that current and former Civilian Federal Employees should consider when re-evaluating their life insurance needs, including getting married, starting a family, buying a home, and more.

 New Family Member